geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex2_Implement_Identity_Synch.md

 	‎In a normal situation in which the user’s on-premises and cloud accounts have the same UPN and domain, the synchronization process will create one user account in the Microsoft 365 Active User list that has multiple SMTP addresses in the email address property chain.

 You will create this identity mismatch situation by first creating a user account for Scotty Heyward in Microsoft 365 that references the onmicrosoft.com domain.
-You will then create an on-premises user account and mailbox for Scotty in Adatum’s local Exchange Server that references the CustomDomain.us domain.
+Then in Adatum’s on-premises Exchange Server, you will create an on-premises user account and mailbox for Scotty that references the CustomDomain.us domain.

 By purposely creating this mismatch scenario, you will learn how to use Soft Matching to troubleshoot the problem in the next exercise.